 Zermatt, Switzerland - 7 days

-MATTERHORN CLIMB OVERVIEW
+MATTERHORN CLIMB EXPERIENCE

 The Matterhorn is one of the world's most recognizable mountains.
 Climbing the Matterhorn is a big achievement for any aspiring alpine climber.
 The Matterhorn and the Zermatt area are steeped in alpine climbing lore and history from Edward Whympers famous ill-fated first ascent in 1865 to the present day.
 Although the Matterhorn may be the only peak you see from town, Zermatt is literally surrounded by high quality alpine climbs on iconic peaks.